-As previously mentioned, the EasyPIC v8 for dsPIC30 development board supports all 16-bit dsPIC30 MCUs in DIP package type.
-There are six different sockets, ranging from DIP18 [18-pin DIP socket], up to DIP40 [40-pin DIP socket].
-All DIP sockets are grouped in the lower left area of the board [1].
+As previously mentioned, the EasyAVR v8 development board supports all 8-bit AVR MCUs in DIP package type.
+There are eight different sockets, ranging from DIP8 (8-pin DIP socket), up to DIP40 (40-pin DIP socket).
+All DIP sockets are grouped in the lower left area of the board (1).

 Only a single DIP socket should be populated at a time since their lines are shared.
 Each DIP socket allows an MCU with the specific pin-count to be used.
-For example, if using a 40-pin MCU, it should be placed into the DIP40 socket, exclusively (i.e. placing an 18-pin MCU into the DIP28 socket will cause pin misalignment and other problems).
+For example, if using a 40-pin MCU, it should be placed into the DIP40 socket, exclusively (i.e. placing an 20-pin MCU into the DIP28 socket will cause pin misalignment and other problems).
 However, there are exceptions to this rule: if using an MCU in DIP40 package type, there are two options available, depending on its pinout: DIP40A and DIP40B.
 To determine the correct socket that should be used in this case, the pinout of the MCU should be compared with the pinout which is printed next to these sockets.
+The same applies for DIP20 and DIP28 MCU package.